LucidFlux: Caption-Free Photo-Realistic Image Restoration via a Large-Scale Diffusion Transformer: Introduction

-To operationalize this path, we introduce \emph{\textbf{LucidFlux}}, a caption-free UIR framework that adapts the large-scale Flux.1 diffusion transformer to restoration.
+To operationalize this path, we introduce \emph{\textbf{LucidFlux}}, a caption-free IR framework that adapts the large-scale Flux.1 diffusion transformer to restoration.
 The core of our \emph{\textbf{LucidFlux}} is a \emph{lightweight dual-branch conditioner}—a two-block transformer module that injects signals from the degraded input without inflating the parameters.
 One branch ingests the low-quality image to anchor the geometry and layout, while the other consumes a lightly restored proxy to suppress hard artifacts; their outputs are scheduled through a \emph{timestep- and layer-adaptive modulation} that aligns guidance with the backbone’s hierarchical roles, yielding coarse-to-fine, context-aware updates that preserve texture while protecting global structure.
 To avoid the latency and drift introduced by text prompts, we enforce semantic consistency via \emph{caption-free alignment with SigLIP}, extracting semantic cues directly from the proxy.
 We pair the model with an automated three-stage curation pipeline—blur detection, flat-region filtering, and perceptual quality scoring—to assemble diverse training sets at the \emph{billion-parameter scale.}

 Our contributions are as follows: \begin{itemize} \item \textbf{LucidFlux framework}.
-We adapt a large diffusion transformer (Flux.1) to UIR with a lightweight dual-branch conditioner and timestep- and layer-adaptive modulation, aligning conditioning with the backbone’s hierarchical roles while keeping less trainable parameters. \item \textbf{Caption-free semantic alignment}.
-A SigLIP-based module preserves semantic consistency without prompts or captions, mitigating latency and semantic drift. \item \textbf{Scalable data curation pipeline.} A reproducible, three-stage filtering pipeline yields diverse, structure-rich datasets that scale to billion-parameter training.

-\item \textbf{State-of-the-art results}.
-LucidFlux sets new SOTA on a broad suite of benchmarks and metrics, surpassing competitive open- and closed-source baselines; ablation studies confirm the necessity of each module.
+We adapt a large diffusion transformer (Flux.1) to IR with a lightweight dual-branch conditioner and timestep- and layer-adaptive modulation, aligning conditioning with the backbone’s hierarchical roles while keeping less trainable parameters. \item \textbf{Caption-free semantic alignment}.
+A SigLIP-based module preserves semantic consistency without prompts or captions, mitigating latency and semantic drift. \item \textbf{Scalable data curation pipeline.} A reproducible, three-stage filtering pipeline yields diverse, structure-rich datasets that scale to billion-parameter training. \item \textbf{State-of-the-art results}.
+LucidFlux sets new SOTA on a broad suite of benchmarks and metrics, surpassing competitive open- and closed-source baselines; ablation studies confirm the necessity of each module. \end{itemize}